 Erika's Picks for Best No-Annual-Fee Credit Cards

-- Best for everyday spending:
+- Best for travel:

 While the credit cards with the best perks also come with the highest fees, it's still possible to get a card that earns you rewards without having to pay out of pocket every year.